Batting Cage Buyer's Guide

 Batting Cage Net Types

-This netting can survive in most weather conditions and are durable enough to hold its own against a fair number of hits.
+This netting can survive in most weather conditions and is durable enough to hold its own against a fair number of hits.
 It’s recommended for light home use or young stars just learning the ropes of batting.
-The thin net and small mesh diameter make it ideal for moderate use by the youngest players, and will last approximately 3-4 years.
+The thin net and small mesh diameter make it ideal for moderate use by the youngest players and will last approximately 3-4 years.

 A great middle-ground net twine that can be used by most ages and player levels, though mostly recommended for high-school level players.
 It’s tough, has a large mesh diameter, and will survive most weather situations.
 Its thick net also extends its lifespan, which is approximately 4-5 years.

 Have questions about which batting cage you should buy?
-Reach out to us and we’ll be happy to help you!
+Reach out to us, and we’ll be happy to help you, or check out our best batting cage blog for more info!